 Choosing a college or career path is one of the most important decisions facing high school students.
 The faculty and staff at UCM are committed to giving you as much relevant information as possible so you are able to make an informed decision.
 If you would like to receive more information about the University of Central Missouri and the Band Program, please complete this very short form.
 Completing this form does not obligate you to anything, but will allow us to send you information that may aid in your decision about your future.

 If you plan to visit the Warrensburg campus, I am very happy to visit with you and your family.
 If you would let your admissions representative know that you want to meet with me, they will make certain to get your visit on my calendar.
-I am also happy to visit via phone or email.
-My direct line is 660-543-4680 and you can email me at your convenience at: firstname.lastname@example.org.
+I am also happy to chat via phone or email.
+Please feel free to contact me at email@example.com.

 Having been a part of this program for some time now, I find that I made the right choice in transferring to UCM after graduating from MCCKC.
 I feel very welcomed here as the UCM Music Department's faculty and staff are exceedingly professional and personable with their students.
 They take the time to get to know you, they push and challenge you, and they make sure that you not only learn, but you grow as well so that EVERYONE may be set up and ready for success now and in the future.
 Whether you are musically focused in vocal, instrumental, educational or technology studies, there is a great program for you and relative organizations, as well, so you can definitely feel part of the department coming in as a freshman or, like me, a transfer student.
 I know that I have had an amazing time here and have also found my place within UCM's tight-knit community.
 I am definitely proud to call myself a Mule and to be a part of UCM Music.